ACM40960/project-Chenxi-Li/README.md

 - Data Loading

 Images of black bears and Newfoundland dogs are loaded and split into training, validation, and test sets.
+Stratified sampling is used to keep that the proportion of labels in each subsets is consistent with that in original data.

 ```python
 # Load and split data into training, validation, and test sets